Designing Transport-Level Encryption for Datacenter Networks: Related Work

-\bh{Encryption protocols} PSP~\cite{psp} is an encryption protocol introduced by Google to encrypt intra- and inter-datacenter traffic.
-It encapsulates the original TCP/UDP packet in a PSP header.
-PSP is intended to be hardware-offload friendly for Google's proprietary NIC.
-Our \sdp design would support PSP in addition to TLS if PSP becomes widely available.
-However, we still need transport-level integration of encryption unless the NIC supports the \sdp packet format, because encryption would happen per TSO segment that includes framing headers and PSP uses a single encryption offset.

-\bh{Key exchange acceleration} SSLShader~\cite{sslshader} and SmartTLS~\cite{smarttls} accelerate TLS handshake using GPU and SmartNIC CPU cores, respectively.
+\bh{Key exchange acceleration} SSLShader~\cite{sslshader} and SmartTLS~\cite{smarttls} accelerate the TLS handshake using GPU and SmartNIC, respectively.
 Those can be used for \sdp if key exchange is performed based on TLS, although we explored lightweight methods based on symmetric keys (\autoref{sec:design:key}).

-\bh{Support for a new threat model} ERIM~\cite{erim} enables the protection of sensitive data based on Intel MPK instructions and demonstrates protecting \texttt{nginx} session keys.
-This system would allow the applications on \sdp to untrust the OS kernel; in that case, \sdp needs to be implemented in the user space, perhaps extending the user-space implementation of \homa, which is already available~\cite{homa}.